Create a distributed collaboration

 Once the collaboration guest accepts the invitation to collaborate, you must import the invitation response file to complete the collaboration setup.

-1. Sign in to the host (ArcGIS Online) organization as a member with administrative privileges to manage the organization's collaborations.
+1. Sign in to the host (ArcGIS Online) organization as a member of the default administrator role or a custom role with administrative privileges to manage the organization's collaborations.

 2. At the top of the site, click Organization and click the Settings tab.